Press conference in Marseille against Data Centers

 Taking back control

 Finally, the central question here is: What – for whom – are these data centres used for?
 The vast majority of data flows circulating in data centres are meant for businesses.
-Only 20% of data flows are used by private individuals.
 We are led to believe that these mega-computers are simply a response to a crying need on the part of free consumers.
 But if we look at the list of future MRS5 corporate customers, we see : KP1, a specialist in prefabricated concrete – concrete is responsible for 8% of greenhouse gas emissions; Flowbird, a company involved in the ‘intelligent city’; MisterFly, an online travel agency for booking flights, and so on.
 Apart from an archaeological research department, MRS5’s first known customers do not necessarily seem to be of “national public interest”.
 On the contrary, they are players from the same technocratic world as the data centres themselves.

 The intrusion of digital technology into most professional fields very often comes up against resistance.
 Whether in medicine, agriculture, education, the post office or government departments, the logic underlying this development is almost always the same: optimisation and technical dispossession leading to a loss of professional meaning, isolation, intensification of work rates and industrialisation.
 The professional crisis affecting these sectors is much more a crisis of human resources than of technical efficiency.